laravel-ja/ja-docs-12.x/original-en/validation.md

 ],
 ```

-The `beforeToday` and `todayOrBefore` methods may be used to fluently express the date must be before today or or today or before, respectively:
+The `beforeToday` and `todayOrBefore` methods may be used to fluently express the date and must be before today, or today or before, respectively:

 ```php
 'start_date' => [